-Meeting once a week afterschool for two hours over 12 sessions, students experience the Meadowscaping for Biodiversity curriculum and the Business Entrepreneurship curriculum, both customized and delivered by industry professionals and college mentors.
+Meeting once a week afterschool for 2.5 hours over 8- 10 sessions, students experience the Meadowscaping for Biodiversity curriculum and the Business Entrepreneurship curriculum, both customized and delivered by industry professionals and college mentors.

 In late spring, over four sessions, youth and college interns will “apprentice” with a landscape designer to plan and plant a meadow for the public to see in Waltham.
 This meadow will serve as a staging area for new plants and a visual model to showcase student services to potential customers.
 After the first year, the meadow will supply some seeds and plants for future efforts, thus reducing the need to purchase them.